I am a full-stack web developer with 10 years of interactive design experience, who loves to transform ideas into compelling digital experiences.

-With my coding partner Reilly Anderson, we created a calendar app to compete with Goggle's calendar.
+Built using ReactJS with my coding partner Reilly Anderson, we created a calendar app comparative to Goggle's calendar.

 A large challenge was to understand database aggregations with MongoDB.
 Another challenge was determining the algorithms to define